Precognition: Late 20th century

 David Ryback, a psychologist in Atlanta, used a questionnaire survey approach to investigate precognitive dreaming in college students during the 1980s.
-His survey of over 433 participants showed that 290 or 66.9 percent reported some form of paranormal dream.
-He rejected many of these reports, but claimed that 8.8 percent of the population was having actual precognitive dreams.
+His survey of over 433 participants showed that 290 or 66.9 per cent reported some form of paranormal dream.
+He rejected many of these reports, but claimed that 8.8 per cent of the population was having actual precognitive dreams.